EliAndrewC/l7r/l7r.md

 Imperial official documents refer to "khuraldai" as the Moto word for "chancellery", which is not entirely wrong, since that's probably the closest analog for the concept.
 However, because Moto society is so differently structured, an uninformed person who hears "Moto chancellery" would get entirely the wrong idea.

-### Moto Law

-The Moto word for "law" is Yassa, which actually means "secret writings".
-This is because their legal code is deliberately secret.
-Only a khan and his designated advisors are permitted to read the legal code, to prevent the letter of the law from being used to abuse the spirit of the law.

-Legal decisions handed down by a khan will sometimes have their rationale broadly explained to promote public virtue, but rulings do not create legal precedent and there is no common law system.
-That idea has been rejected for the same reason the laws are kept secret - otherwise the educated could abuse the system.

 ### Moto Language

 Our maps separate Moto lands into "eastern" and "western" halves, which basically means "do the local tribes speak Rokugani or do they only speak Moto?"